hypi-universe/docs-legacy/content/reference/00-instance.md

 ---

 ## Introduction
 **Let's recap.** An instance is an isolated copy of your app.
 Think of an app as a template and an Instance as a deployed version of that template.
-Every Instance gets its domain.
+Every Instance gets its own domain.

 Every Instance must have a unique domain.
-By default, Hypi will generate one based on its domain.
+By default, Hypi will generate one based on the Hypi domain.
 You're free to use your domain, e.g. api.my-domain.com.

-Instances are isolated, data created in once Instance is not accessible by default from another Instance and only someone with permission can grant access between instances.
+Instances are isolated, data created in one Instance is not accessible by default from another Instance and only someone with permission can grant access between instances.

 ### Creating an Instance